bookofproofs/bookofproofs.github.io/_sources/history/20th-century/greenspan-harvey.md

 title: Greenspan (2), Harvey
 born: 1933
 died: 0
-keywords: Applied Mathematics, Fluid Dynamics, Stochastic Calculus, Arbitrage Pricing, Options Valuation, Risk Measurement, Mathematical Finance
+keywords: harvey greenspan,greenspan
-description: Harvey Greenspan pioneered the development of stochastic calculus and contributed to the development of modern portfolio theory, establishing Applied Mathematics as a field of study.
+description: Harvey Greenspan played an important role in establishing Applied Mathematics as a subject in its own right in the United States.
+He studied fluid dynamics both from a theoretical and from an experimental perspective, making major contributions to fluid flow, wave motion and bio-fluid dynamics.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---